daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 1. Press Enter.
 2. Once the licence agreement shows, you can press space scroll down, or press `q` to skip reading it.
 3. Type `yes` and press enter to accept the licence agreement.
-4. Press enter to accept the default installation location.
+4. Press enter to accept the default installation location, and wait a few seconds for Conda to install to that location.
 5. Type `yes` and press enter to instruct the installer to run `conda init`, which makes `conda` available from the terminal/shell.

 After installation, restart the terminal.
-If the installation was successful, you will see `(base)` prepending to your prompt string.
+If the installation was successful, you will see `(base)` prepended to your prompt string.
 To confirm that `conda` is working, you can ask it which version was installed:

 ```
 conda --version
 ```
 which should return something like this:

 ```
-conda 4.10.3
+conda 4.12.0
 ```

 Next, type the following to ask for the version of Python: